 There are various types of movement training that are associated with the above needs.
 It is important for any athlete to seek the guidance of a movement specialist or strength and conditioning specialist to ensure proper program design.

 When looking at why strength training is needed for “active aging”, we must look at functional needs.
-There are three basic needs that exist for those of all ages:
+There are four basic needs that exist for those of all ages:

 - The ability to go from a ground to a standing position.
 Individuals must possess the upper body strength to push away from the ground, the “mostability” in their hips to assume a half kneeling position, and the leg strength to stand upright.